2019 In Review: A Record Year for CME Metals Products

 Globex activity in CME’s suite of Aluminum Premium contracts surged in Q4 2019 with more than 196 contracts traded electronically on CME Globex, +545% YoY.

-CME Group is the world's leading and most diverse derivatives marketplace.
+CME Group is the world’s leading derivatives marketplace.
 The company is comprised of four Designated Contract Markets (DCMs).

 Further information on each exchange's rules and product listings can be found by clicking on the links to CME, CBOT, NYMEX and COMEX.